GSD

 This pattern has the disadvantage of displaying secure content to an unauthenticated user.

-Here’s some sample code of how the static generation authentication pattern works:
+Here’s some sample code of how this Next.js authentication pattern works:

 export default function UserProfile() {